It’s Cold and My Car is Buried in Snow. Is Global Warming Really Happening?

 Global warming is already having measurable effects on our weather

-Global warming is causing more intense rain and snowstorms in the United States.
+Global warming is causing more intense rain and snowstorms in the United States, and making extreme events such as the January 2016 snow storm that crippled most of the Mid-Atlantic and Northeast more likely.

 Global warming means hotter air, and hotter air can hold more moisture.
 This translates into heavier precipitation in the form of more intense rain or snow, simply because more moisture is available to storms.
 Therefore, less of a region’s precipitation is likely to fall in light storms and more of it in heavy storms.